Au pair vs nanny? What’s the difference?

-You’ll also need to provide driver training in terms of your own rules, and help them learn the rules of the road before they drive.
+You’ll also need to provide driver training in terms of your own rules and help them learn the laws of the road before they drive.

-6. You’ll Be Adding Your Au Pair To Your Car Insurance
+6. You’ll Have To Add Your Au Pair To Your Car Insurance

 The responsibility of covering the au pair on your car insurance is yours.

 There are some steps that you need to take so that you don’t get into any trouble…